klavinslab/parrotfish/README.md

 Code and manage your Aquarium protocols and libraries through your IDE

+This project is no longer maintained, we suggest that you use [Nemo](https://github.com/klavinslab/nemo) instead.

 ## Version/Status

 Code and ideas were taken from Garrett Newman.
 This branch is rebranding the interface